wildwoodmo/wildwoodmo.github.io/_posts/2022-03-14-rockwood-board-of-education-april-5-2022.markdown

 Everything you need to know is in this graphic.

 ![April 5th Candidates](/assets/article_images/rsdmocandidates.jpg)

+Be sure to [Watch the League Of Women Voters Candidate Forum](https://tinyurl.com/2p8wdec4) an informative session of 4 of the 5 candidates.

 [More info about the Rockwood NEA - Rockwood National Education Association](https://rnea.org/)